vedi/knowledge-base/src/documents/unity/grow/GrowSpend_GettingStarted.html.md

 	- Check the "Receipt Validation" option under the relevant platform (Android - Google Play / iOS).

-	- (Google Play only) Follow the instructions posted [here](/android/store/store_googleplayverification/) to fill in the relevant fields.
+	- (Google Play only) Fill in the clientId, clientSecret and refreshToken fields by following the instructions posted [here](/android/store/Store_GooglePlayVerification).

 ### Initialize modules